Rachuig-Green-Rackley-Shiben/arabic_media_nlp_project/README.md

 [[Back to top](#top)]

 ## Prepare
 Preparation for the data took a more considerable amount of effort.
-Upon inspection, we found that the XML contained errors, so we created a series of expressions to pull the data we needed and compiled it all into a dataframe.
+Upon inspection, we found that the XML contained errors, so we created a series of regular expressions to isolate, and pull the data we needed which we then compiled into a dataframe.

 With the new dataframe, we used keywords related to America (e.g 'George Bush, Barack Obama, America, The United States, The White House') and came out with about 360,000 articles to isolate and explore on.

-<b>Cleaning:</b>

-    - Sentiment analysis using Camel-Tools
+Crucially, we also labeled each article as positive, neutral, or negative.
+This was done using Camel-Tools Sentiment Analyzer which runs on Pytorch and employs a pretrained model to make determinations of text.
+This step took approximately 55 hours.

+## Cleaning
+Before we could move on to exploration and modeling we had to clean the data.
+The following steps were undertaken:

+- Standardization of datetimes
+  - All sources used their own datetime system and we needed a uniform date for Time Series Analysis
+- Standardization of Arabic text and words
   - Remove unneccesary special characters
   - Delete any possible diacritical marks
   - Tokenize individual words

 [[Back to top](#top)]

 ## <a name="explore"></a>Data Exploration:
-##  Explore
+For this step we had to sift through a mountain of data to find useful takeaways.

 - Explore on the data using various Natural Language Processing techniques
+  - Word counts, bigrams, trigrams, unique terms by source, etc.
+- Explore on the data using various Time Series Analysis techniques
+  - Looking at sentiment over time, by source and by keywords
 - Create visualizations of discoveries
 - Hypothesis test ideas
 - Feature Engineering